telerik/kendo-ui-core/docs/aspnet-mvc/helpers/barcode/overview.md

 ###### Example

-      //Put this after your Kendo Barcode for ASP.NET MVC declaration
+      //Put this after your Kendo UI Barcode for ASP.NET MVC declaration.
       <script>
       $(function() {
-          // Notice that the Name() of the barcode is used to get its client-side instance var barcode = $("#barcode").data("kendoBarcode");
+          //Notice that the Name() of the Barcode is used to get its client-side instance. var barcode = $("#barcode").data("kendoBarcode");
           barcode.value("foo") //make sure you supply valid value for that encoding then the barcode will redraw automatically
       });